 The Co-operative is exposed to foreign currency risk primarily relating to revenues, capital and operating expenditures that are denominated in a currency other than Canadian dollars.
 The exposures partially offset each other.
 At times the Co-operative will hedge forecasted operating and capital exposure through the use of forward currency contracts.
+No such contracts were outstanding at October 31, 2017.
 Any foreign currency forward contracts entered into are not designated as hedging instruments for accounting purposes.
 The Co-operative is not exposed to material foreign exchange risk on its consolidated financial statements; therefore a 1% change in the exchange rates would not materially impact comprehensive income or cash flows.